BenOvermyer/benovermyer.com/content/kb/books.md

 20. _Atomic Habits_ by James Clear
 21. _Redoubt_ by Mercedes Lackey
 22. _Bastion_ by Mercedes Lackey
-23. _Our Little Farm_ by Peter Wohllenben
+23. _Our Little Farm_ by Peter Wohlleben

 ## 2023